 - Remove the steak from the marinade.
 Pat it dry with paper towels.
 Season with salt & pepper.salt to taste, pepper to taste

 - In the empty skillet, add the other 1 tablespoon of olive oil.
 Heat to medium - high.
 Add the steak that you patted dry earlier.
-Sear on both sides for about 4 minutes per side.
+Sear on both sides for 3-4 minutes per side.
 Remove to a cutting board and slice thinly on the cross grain.1 large onion, sliced, 1 red bell pepper, sliced, 1 yellow bell pepper, sliced, 1 green bell pepper, sliced, 1-2 tablespoon olive oil, 1 tablespoon soy sauce, 1 teaspoon lime juice

 - Add back to the skillet, but turn the heat off.
 Add the sauteed onions and bell peppers.
 Toss to mix well and serve.
 Use a heat proof trivet if placing the skillet on the table or counter.